Can Baby Eat Beetroot?

 However, the American Academy of Pediatrics states that “Because vegetables, including green beans, carrots, squash, spinach and beets, can have nitrate levels as high or higher than that of well water, infants should not eat these foods until after age 3 months”.

-Three months of age is clearly far earlier than the age recommended for the introduction of ANY solid food (we actually mentioned this issue on a post on our blog back in August last year).
+Three months of age is clearly far earlier than the age recommended for the introduction of ANY solid food.
 At 6 months, your baby’s body is far better equipped to deal with the nitrates that occur naturally in certain foods.

 Given the variation in recommendations regarding beetroot, you may prefer to check with your doctor before giving it to your baby.